Aedius/stellaj-demo/README.md

 - cleanup stream on close
 - cleanup stream on kill*
-- create a db for user
+- handle all errors 😨